 - Claim a Redundancy Payment (if they have worked for their Employer for 2 years, and the lay-off or short-time working lasts for 4 consecutive weeks or for any 6 weeks in a 13 week period) – for more information on how to claim a Redundancy payment in these circumstances see below.

 If your contract does not allow for a lay-off or short-time working then an employee who has had no pay of any kind for a particular week, because they have not been provided with any work, or has been put on short-time working may be entitled to:

 - Choose to resign and claim constructive unfair dismissal (due to a breach of your employment contract) if they have 1 years service (or 2 years since 6th April 2012), or

 - Claim that there has been an unlawful deduction of wages.
 The employee must raise a grievance with their Employer before making a claim to an Employment Tribunal for this.

 If, however, an employee agrees to a lay-off or short-time working then this could constitute a change in their contract of employment and they may be entitled to:

 - Receive a Statutory Guarantee Payment (as above), or

 - These payments can be received for a maximum of 5 days in a 3 month period (if the lay-off days do not follow on immediately from each other the 3 month period is calculated separately for each day of lay-off)

-- Guarantee payments are currently up to £24.20 per day (from 1st February 2013; pro-rata’d for part-time employees) and are generally revised annually
+- Guarantee payments are currently up to £24.20 per day (from 1st February 2013; pro-rata’d for part-time employees; increasing to £25.00 per day from 6th April 2014) and are generally revised annually

 - On days when a guaranteed payment isn’t payable, it may be possible to claim JobSeekers Allowance